How to reverse the forgotten art of customer service

 - Customers are less likely to complain about price increases

-- Customers become an extension of the organization
+- Sometimes customers become an extension of the organization

 - Customers will be more understanding when something unexpected occurs